un33k/brevity/README.md

 # point your browser to localhost:8080

-# login and add start adding articles
+# login and start looking around (e.g. create articles)
-# development superuser password is `hello`
+# superuser username is found in `superuser_username` in the seekrets.json file
-# development superuser name is found in `superuser_username` in the seekrets.json file
+# superuser password is `hello` -- development ONLY
 ```